jjfrost/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/Tear-Down/index.md

 !!! question "FOUND THIS WORKSHOP AND SAMPLE USEFUL?
 MAKE SURE YOU GET UPDATES."

-The **[PostgreSQL Solution Accelerator: Build Your Own AI Copilot](https://github.com/solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot)** sample is an actively updated project that will reflect the latest features and best practices for code-first development of RAG-based copilots on the Azure AI platform. **[Visit the repo](https://github.com/solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot)** or click the button below, to give us a ⭐️.
+The **[Build Your Own Advanced AI Copilot with Postgres](http://aka.ms/pg-byoac-repo/)** sample is an actively updated project that will reflect the latest features and best practices for code-first development of RAG-based copilots on the Azure AI platform. **[Visit the repo](http://aka.ms/pg-byoac-repo/)** or click the button below, to give us a ⭐️.

 <!-- Place this tag where you want the button to render. -->
-<a class="github-button" href="https://github.com/solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot" data-color-scheme="no-preference: light; light: light; dark: dark;" data-size="large" data-show-count="true" aria-label="Star solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot on GitHub"> Give the PostgreSQL Solution Accelerator a Star!</a>
+<a class="github-button" href="http://aka.ms/pg-byoac-repo/" data-color-scheme="no-preference: light; light: light; dark: dark;" data-size="large" data-show-count="true" aria-label="Star aka.ms/pg-byoac-repo on GitHub"> Give the PostgreSQL Solution Accelerator a Star!</a>

 ## Provide Feedback

 Have feedback that can help us make this lab better for others?
-[Open an issue](https://github.com/solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/issues/new) and let us know.
+[Open an issue](http://aka.ms/pg-byoac-repo/) and let us know.

 ## Clean-up